Cewd Workforce Certified Phlebotomy Technician - Garrett College

 CAMT

 Students will learn the methods for drawing blood for laboratory testing.
 A Phlebotomist is employed in various medical facilities including hospitals, doctor's offices, and medical laboratories.
 Instruction for this program will be provided by licensed health care professionals.
+Upon successful completion, students will be eligible to sit for the National Healthcareer Association (NHA) Certified Phlebotomy Technician (CPT) exam, and possess job-ready clinical skills as an entry-level phlebotomist.

 Courses and Program Costs